ShadyAlexCodes/shadyalexcodes.github.io/README.md

 # Notice

-The photo below was taken on 12/18/18, and may be inaccurate.
+This is a photo of the page taken on 1/6/2019, but may not be acurate
-This image will be updated throughout time as I continuously update my portfolio, but this is the last known update.

 ![alt text](https://i.imgur.com/OgRIrbl.png)